-- Reviews pose 7% impact on rankings over Google search findings
+- Reviews pose a 7% impact on rankings over Google search findings

 - Google provides 25% more clicks to brands who reach up to 5 stars

-- 49% of users claim that a company should have a minimum of 4-star ranking in order to rouse them to make a purchase.
+- 49% of users claim that a company should have a minimum of 4-star ranking to rouse them to purchase.

-- 30% of users claim that they make a positive judgment towards a brand based on how they respond to online public reviews.
+- 30% of users claim that they favor a brand based on responding to online public reviews.

 What proportion of users goes through online reviews?

-As the online reputation figures claim, these statistics should not be any shocking.
+As the online reputation figures claim, these statistics should not be shocking.

-Needless to state that making robust use of the Internet to search for local brands is a global phenomenon in developed countries.
+Needless to state that making full use of the internet to search for local brands is a global phenomenon in developed countries.

 What’s important is the extent to which users trust what they view online.

-Below figure shows that people from 18 to 54 years of age trust online reviews if these appear authentic and there are multiple reviews present.
+The figure below shows that people from 18 to 54 years of age trust online reviews if these appear authentic and there are multiple reviews.

 Do positive reviews make your business a more reliable place?